variantstudios/wisdomwaysacupuncture.com/_posts/2012-05-09-we-deserve-to-know-an-acupuncturists-perspective-on-gm-foods.md

 layout: post
 ---

-##### &nbsp;
+#####

-I usually don’t send out even quasi-political emails to my patients, because I feel in most cases it’s not appropriate.&nbsp;
+I usually don’t send out even quasi-political emails to my patients, because I feel in most cases it’s not appropriate.

 However, the situation that is before us plays such a huge role in the issue of our health and our children’s health forever into the future that I couldn’t NOT alert you all to this, and share info on how you can make a difference.

 The issue before us is the ongoing problem with Genetically Modified (GM) foods.
 (Or, GMO)

-Many countries in Europe have strictly banned them from entering, due to the irrefutable scientific evidence proving their harm to our health.&nbsp; Some states in the US are pushing legislation that would require labeling of GM foods–they’re not even asking for banning, they simply want them labeled.
+Many countries in Europe have strictly banned them from entering, due to the irrefutable scientific evidence proving their harm to our health.
+Some states in the US are pushing legislation that would require labeling of GM foods–they’re not even asking for banning, they simply want them labeled.

 But the biotech companies that are producing them (Monsanto being the biggest -and update as of 2018, now bought by Bayer so nicknamed Monsanto-Bayer) are so threatened by labeling — because they know people don’t want GM's — that their lobbyists are effectively squashing any such bill for labeling.

-Just this week, a Connecticut bill was squashed that would allow voters to vote on mandatory labeling.&nbsp; With 90% of Connecticut in favor of GM labeling, on the eve of this historic vote the governor killed the bill, after threats of the state being sued by the biotech industry.
-California is also trying to bringing such a bill to the vote, and being the 8th largest economy in the world, if California succeeds, that will pave the way for the rest of the country to have fair labeling.&nbsp; You deserve the right to know what you’re eating, and to NOT eat GM foods if you don’t want to.
+Just this week, a Connecticut bill was squashed that would allow voters to vote on mandatory labeling.
+With 90% of Connecticut in favor of GM labeling, on the eve of this historic vote the governor killed the bill, after threats of the state being sued by the biotech industry.
+California is also trying to bringing such a bill to the vote, and being the 8th largest economy in the world, if California succeeds, that will pave the way for the rest of the country to have fair labeling.
+You deserve the right to know what you’re eating, and to NOT eat GM foods if you don’t want to.

 ## Why are people so opposed to GM foods…what’s the big deal?: